RedstormJones/SPDX_Eclipse_Plugin/README.md

 System Overview
 ---------------

-Partnered with the [University of Nebraska at Omaha](http://www.unomaha.edu/) and Associate Professor, [Dr. Matt Germonprez] (http://www.unomaha.edu/college-of-information-science-and-technology/about/faculty-staff/matt-germonprez.php), the SPDX Eclipse Plugin group will develop a plug-in for the Eclipse IDE which will maintain an SPDX file for the project being developed.
+Partnered with the [University of Nebraska at Omaha](http://www.unomaha.edu/) and Associate Professor, [Dr. Matt Germonprez] (http://www.unomaha.edu/college-of-information-science-and-technology/about/faculty-staff/matt-germonprez.php), a new plugin is being developed for the [Eclipse](https://eclipse.org/home/index.php) integrated development environment.

+Plugin group will develop a plug-in for the Eclipse IDE which will maintain an SPDX file for the project being developed.

 License
 -------